Jean7667/RBM_APP/README.md

 category	CharField	Category of the skill level	SmallIntegerField	Level of proficiency in the skill

-▶️ this part is manage in the backend of the application Expert
-Field Name	Field Type	Description user	OneToOneField	Link to CustomUser model skills	ManyToManyField	Skills associated with the expert start_date	DateField	Start date of expertise
+▶️ Expert (this part is manage in the backend of the application) Field Name	Field Type	Description user	OneToOneField	Link to CustomUser model skills	ManyToManyField	Skills associated with the expert start_date	DateField	Start date of expertise

-Booking
+▶️ Booking
 Field Name	Field Type	Description id	AutoField	Primary key for the booking
 BookingExpert	ForeignKey	Link to CustomUser model for the expert